AS 91432 annotated exemplars

 • explaining the factors and/or processes that contribute to the pattern

-• explaining the social and economic significance of the topic for people.
+• explaining the significance of the topic for people.

 Transport development is explained as contributing to both the concentrated and dispersed aspects of the spatial pattern, with supporting global evidence (4).

-An explanation of the economic significance of this topic (omitted from this extract) was completed by the student.
+An explanation of the significance of this topic for people (omitted from this extract) was also provided by the student.

 For a more secure Achieved, the student could further develop the explanation of a second factor or process.
 The identified historic and economic factors (3) need to be explained with more specific global evidence.

-The student could further develop the chronological discussion of tourism from a concentrated to increasingly disperse spatial pattern.
+The student could further develop the chronological discussion of tourism from a concentrated to increasingly dispersed spatial pattern.
 Focusing on this significant aspect of global tourism would result in a stronger analysis.

 See all Geography assessment resources